 Our 20 full-time faculty members offer a range of courses in four key disciplinary areas: Physical Geography/Environmental Science, Geographic Information Science, Environment-Society Relationships, and Human Geography.
-Many of our courses tie in with interdisciplinary programs at USC, including Global Studies, Southern Studies and Environmental Studies, and our introductory courses fulfill a number of Carolina Core requirements.
+Many of our courses tie in with interdisciplinary programs at the university, including Global Studies, Southern Studies and Environmental Studies, and our introductory courses fulfill a number of Carolina Core requirements.

 Our aim is to equip students with the concepts, perspectives, and practical skills needed to understand and respond to complex social and environmental problems.
 Geography students learn to approach contemporary issues from multiple angles and to analyze the connections between human and natural processes that constantly shape our world.